 SPA takes a holistic approach to technology in the Lower School.
 Rather than offering instruction in how to use computers or devices--skills many children have already mastered by Kindergarten--we have developed a broad curricular initiative focued on technology, creativity, and innovation.
 The initiative involves three strands of skill development: computers and other devices as learning tools; computer science and engineering skills; and Maker education.
 Together, these three strands give students the opportunity to explore new ways of thinking that can also be applied to the academic subjects they study in their homerooms and with the specialists.

 Technology as a learning tool: Beginning in Kindergarten, computers and other devices are integrated into the homeroom and specialist curricula as tools for learning.
 The technology used is developmentally appropriate, from iPads in Kindergarten to laptop computers in Grade 5.
 There is no "computer lab" at the Lower School; homerooms have their own sets of age-appropriate devices, and a mobile computer lab cart is used throughout the school.
 Computers in the classroom are never a lesson unto themselves; they are always used in support of larger curricular learning goals.
 Kindergartners may use iPad apps and online interactives to practice reading, spelling, or math skills; older students will use devices to create projects such as presentations, videos, and ebooks.
-A 1:1 program with iPads begins in Grade 3, and in Grade 5, all students are assigned their own student-friendly laptop that is used as needed throughout the school day for research, writing, and other academic tasks.
+A 1:1 program with iPads begins in Grade 3, and through Grade 5, students use iPads as needed throughout the school day for research, writing, and other academic tasks.

 Maker education is a wonderful way to help children understand abstract concepts by creating new inventions, building models, and studying concrete objects by taking them apart and putting them back together.
 The Lower School's Makerspace laboratory is dedicated to these projects: time in the Makerspace is built into the K-5 science curriculum, but Maker education applies to many different areas of knowledge, including math, the arts, engineering, and communication.
 Maker education is also hands-on learning at its best: students learn to work together as they hypothesize, build, test, identify improvements, and start all over again.